AndcultureCode/AndcultureCode/clean-code/COMMENTS.md

 ### Too Much Information

+Keep your comments brief.
 Do not include historical or irrelevant details within the comments.

-Keep your comments brief.
+Also, do not include information that is not relevant to the current context.
+Additional content makes it a higher likelihood that the comments and the code will diverge.